OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 For a class that defined as Serializable, the sensitive information variable should be declared as `private transient`.

-For example, the class myAccount, the variable 'profit' and 'margin' were declared as transient to avoid to be serialized:
+For example, the class `myAccount`, the variables 'profit' and 'margin' were declared as transient to prevent them from being serialized.

 ```java
 public class myAccount implements Serializable